Back to drug safety directory

 CBD and ketamine are compatible.
 CBD is non-psychoactive and does not produce the cannabis interactions covered separately.
 Two practical considerations: CBD inhibits CYP3A4 and CYP2C19 (the enzymes that metabolize ketamine), so at high doses it can modestly raise ketamine plasma levels; and CBD products are unregulated, so potency varies significantly between brands.

-If you take Epidiolex regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Epidiolex regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Epidiolex interacts with ketamine